droidecahedron/thingy91_mqtt_gnss/README.md

 ## Overview
 This example code monitors the state of LED1, battery percentage (via thingy91 onboard pmic), and geographical location.

 It connects to an mqtt broker of your choice and you can publish/subscribe to an arbitrary topic.
-It's an extension of the Nordic Developer Academy for cellular fundamentals [link](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals), since there is a UDP+GNSS, COAP+GNSS, but not an MQTT+GNSS.
-Asset Tracker v2 is a bit dense and connects to nRF Cloud, this is a stripped down (unofficial) example.
+It's an unofficial extension of the Nordic Developer Academy for cellular fundamentals [(link)](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals), since there is a UDP+GNSS, COAP+GNSS, but not an MQTT+GNSS.
+Asset Tracker v2 is a bit dense and connects to nRF Cloud, this is a stripped down unofficial example.
 The academy covers how to add TLS, I did not feel it necessary here.

 ## Configuring
 Select your endpoint via prj.conf and the kconfigs `CONFIG_MQTT_PUB_TOPIC` and `CONFIG_MQTT_SUB_TOPIC`.